MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 | --- | --- |
 | Traditional protection relies on security specialists that are part of the IT team.
 Security is an IT function.| Security is a responsibility shared among all levels of the business.
 Accountability for security rests with the executive, while responsibility is shared using the three Zero trust principles of assume breach, verify explicitly, and least privilege.
 A Zero Trust model moves security from reactive (who did what and when based on logging) to least privilege (based on just-in-time access to systems as needed).
 It also implements architecture elements and security operations capabilities to limit the damage from a breach. |

 The Zero Trust adoption [overview article](zero-trust-adoption-overview.md) translates how Zero Trust applies to leadership roles across many organizations.
-This includes business descriptions of the Zero Trust principles and a business translation of the technical areas included in a Zero Trust architecture, including identities, devices, and app.
+This article includes business descriptions of the Zero Trust principles and a business translation of the technical areas included in a Zero Trust architecture, including identities, devices, and app.
 These topics are good places to begin conversations with your team of leaders.
 Be sure to probe and gain insights into what motivates the leaders in your organization so you can more easily agree on priorities and gain alignment and participation.

 For this business scenario, rapidly modernizing your security posture, you do the work of gaining alignment on the risks to your organization, your security strategy, and your technical priorities.
 Ideally this helps you recruit funding and resources to do the work.